 • Making a minimum capital investment of $500,000 into a real estate or venture capital investment fund.
 The investment can be in dollars, an equivalent foreign currency, or Turkish Lira.

-• Creating full-time jobs for at least fifty people, as stipulated by the Ministry of Family, Labor, and Social Services
+• Creating full-time jobs for at least fifty people, as stipulated by the Ministry of Family, Labor, and Social Services.
+Luckily, Turkey reached the 18th largest economy in 2024, offering ample opportunities for business creation.

 After providing the documents required for the citizenship application, making the minimum investment, and passing through all due diligence checks carried out by the Turkish Embassy in your home country and the Turkish immigration authority, you’ll obtain Turkey citizenship and a Turkish passport.
 Second or multiple citizenship are also valid in Turkey, so you don’t need to worry about losing or renouncing your home country’s citizenship.